 In the case of a nonqualified stock option, an option holder who pays the option exercise price, in whole or in part, by delivering shares of Common Stock already owned by him or her will generally recognize no gain or loss for Federal income tax purposes on the shares surrendered, but otherwise will be taxed according to the rules described above.
 However, if shares received on the exercise of an incentive stock option are used to exercise a nonqualified stock option within the time periods that apply to a disqualifying disposition, then the rules for disqualifying dispositions, described above, will apply.
-To the extent the shares acquired upon exercise are equal in number to the shares surrendered, the basis of the shares received will be equal to the fair market value of the shares on the date of exercise, and the holding period for the shares received will commence on that date.
+To the extent the shares acquired upon exercise are equal in number to the shares surrendered, the basis of the shares received will be equal to the basis of the shares surrendered.
+The basis of the shares received in excess of the shares surrendered upon exercise will be equal to the fair market value of the shares on the date of exercise, and the holding period for the shares received will commence on that date.